 Field goal range describes how far a football team's kicker can kick.
 If a team is within field goal range, they are close enough to the opposing team's goal post to make a field goal based on the kicker's ability.
-Field goal range is based on numerous statistics on how kickers have performed in the past.
+Field goal range is based on numerous statistics on how kickers have performed in the past and in pregame practice.

 Calculating Field Goal Range